This is the FAQ I created when the site was just me (Billie Doux). It's still relevant, so here it is.

 How did you get started writing episode reviews?

-Right about the time Babylon 5 ended, I fell madly in love with Buffy the Vampire Slayer (it was the end of season two) and it seemed like a natural reviewing segue.
+Right about the time Babylon 5 ended, I fell madly in love with Buffy the Vampire Slayer and it seemed like a natural reviewing segue.
 Angel premiered a year later, and I started reviewing it, too.
 One day, while perusing a terrific Buffy/Angel site on the web, it occurred to me that I had all of these reviews only my friends had read, and the wonderful site I was looking at had none, and a light bulb went off in my head.
 I offered, and they took me on.
 (The site is no longer on the web, or I'd give you the link.)
 Awhile later, I found another web magazine and wrote for them.
-I was also a featured reviewer on TV Tome until it got bought out by TV.com.
+I was also a featured reviewer on a major site, TV Tome, until it got bought out by TV.com.
 That's when I decided it was time for my own site.
+That was back in 2004.

 I want to be a writer, too.
 How can I get started?